-Attention: You must turn off the server before you remove or install a non-hot-swap fan.
+- You must turn off the server before you remove or install a non-hot-swap fan. - Single-motor (nonredundant) fan and dual-motor (redundant) fan can not be mixed in the system.

 To install a system fan, complete the following steps: